 - Build positive relations with and provide support for clients and/or internal departments and associates

-$70k-$110k annually; includes company benefits; may include performance bonuses.
-Applicant should be open to working outside of office hours, travelling and potential relocation.
+Most project manager roles have a salary in the $70k-$110k range annually.
+This figure includes company benefits; may include performance bonuses.
+Applicant should be open to working outside of office hours, traveling and potential relocation.